btzy/website/admin/teams.md

 **When to form teams**

 * CS2103T: Your Phase A team will be formed by CS2101 side in week 1\.
-Your Phase B team (applicable to CS2101 too) will be formed by CS2103T side on week 5.
+Your Phase B team (applicable to CS2101 too) will be formed by CS2103T side in week 5.
-* CS2103: Form tentative Phase A teams in week 2 (during the tutorial).
-Finalize Phase A team in the subsequent tutorial.
-Form Phase B team on week 5.
+* CS2103: Form Phase A teams in week 3.
+Form Phase B team in week 5.

 **Team size**: The default ==team size is four==.